What is LASI ?

 files.
 TLC files can be easily traded between different drawings.
 TLC

-LASI consists of a main drawing editor program and several
+LASI consists of a main drawing editor and several

 matrix router, and a Spice netlist compiler that extracts Spice circuit files

-LASI compiles Spice netlist files but does not do simulations.
+LASI does not do Spice simulations.
 There are good Spice simulators available already.

 Spice simulations can be quite customized and are better not integrated

 into LASI.
-However most simulators can run directly out of the main editor or
+Most simulators can run directly out of the main editor or

 For anyone who is not familiar